Longshore Workers Compensation Lawyer in Northern California

 Seek Medical Treatment

-Seek medical attention right away.
+Seek medical attention as soon as possible.

 Tell the doctor about all your injuries and exactly how the accident happened.